apache/ignite/modules/control-utility/src/main/java/org/apache/ignite/internal/commandline/indexreader/README.md

 `--part-cnt`: total partitions count in cache group.
 Default value: 0.

-`--page-size`: page size.
-Default value: 4096 bytes.
+`--page-size`: page size (in bytes).
+Default value: 4096.

 `--page-store-ver`: page store version.
 Default value: 2.

 `--indexes`: you can specify index tree names that will be processed, separated by comma without spaces, other index trees will be skipped.
-Default value: [].
+Default value: `[]`.

 `--check-parts`: check cache data tree in partition files and its consistency with indexes.
-Default value: false.
+Default value: `false`.

 ### Usage